Velocidex/velociraptor-docs/content/artifact_references/pages/windows.detection.amcache.md

   - SHA1regex - regex entries to filter by SHA1.
   - PathRegex - filter on path if available.
-  - NameRegex - filter on EntryName / binary.
+  - NameRegex - filter on EntryName OR OriginalFileName.

 NOTE: